JuliaMolSim/Molly.jl/docs/src/docs.md

 Molly has a built-in [`Atom`](@ref) type with a few properties commonly used in molecular simulation defined.
 Custom atom types can be used just as well provided that either the [`mass`](@ref) function is defined on the type or the type has a `mass` field (the fallback for the [`mass`](@ref) function).
-The type should also have all fields required by the interactions.
+The type should also have all fields required by any interactions.
 The list of atoms passed to the [`System`](@ref) constructor should be concretely typed.

 Custom atom types should generally be bits types, i.e. `isbitstype(MyAtom)` should be `true`, to work on the GPU.
 Additional non-bits type data for the atoms that is not directly used when calculating the interactions can be passed to the [`System`](@ref) constructor with the `atoms_data` keyword argument.
-For example the built-in [`AtomData`](@ref) type contains fields that are useful when writing trajectories such as the atom name.
+For example the built-in [`AtomData`](@ref) type contains fields such as the atom name that are useful when writing trajectories.

 ## Forces and energies